cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/schedulers/cloudlet/CloudletScheduler.rst

    :return: number of cloudlets running

-setPacketScheduler
+setTaskScheduler
-^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^

-.. java:method::  void setPacketScheduler(PacketScheduler packetScheduler)
+.. java:method::  void setTaskScheduler(CloudletTaskScheduler taskScheduler)
    :outertype: CloudletScheduler

-   Sets the \ :java:ref:`PacketScheduler`\  that will be used by this CloudletScheduler to process \ :java:ref:`VmPacket`\ s to be sent or received by the Vm that is assigned to the current CloudletScheduler.
-The Vm from the CloudletScheduler is also set to the PacketScheduler.
+   Sets the \ :java:ref:`CloudletTaskScheduler`\  that will be used by this CloudletScheduler to process \ :java:ref:`VmPacket`\ s to be sent or received by the Vm that is assigned to the current CloudletScheduler.
+The Vm from the CloudletScheduler is also set to the CloudletTaskScheduler.

    \ **This attribute usually doesn't need to be set manually.
 See the note at the  interface for more details.**\

-   :param packetScheduler: the PacketScheduler to set for this CloudletScheduler or \ :java:ref:`PacketScheduler.NULL`\  if this scheduler will not deal with packets transmission.
+   :param taskScheduler: the CloudletTaskScheduler to set for this CloudletScheduler or \ :java:ref:`CloudletTaskScheduler.NULL`\  if this scheduler will not deal with packets transmission.

 setVm
 ^^^^^